 5) Now tap through all the points, repeating at each point the statement without the set-up phrases around it.
 In this case it would be: "My husband cheated on me."

-7) Now that you've tapped through the points twice, ask yourself: What thoughts and feelings are coming to me now?
+7) Now ask yourself: What thoughts and feelings are coming to me now?
 Whatever comes as an answer to this question can be used as your next tapping statement.
 For example: "I can't believe she lied to me all those months."

-8) At this point, you can either continue tapping on the first statement, or take the new statement through the steps you just did on the first statement.
+8) At this point, you can either continue tapping on the first statement to get it all the way to 0, or take the new statement through the steps you just did on the first statement.
 Let your intuition guide you about whether to stick with the previous statement or move onto the new one.
-Remember, you can always save the new statement for later.
+Remember, you can always save the new statement for later and continue on with the previous statement.
 Likewise, you can always return to a statement that you've moved on from.

 9) Just continue on this manner, until the whole subject of "My husband cheated on me" feels neutral, meaning you feel at peace about it.
 You'll notice as you tap, if you hadn't already noticed it before, that the memory you chose to work on, in all likelihood, is really a whole collection of related memories, all of which fit under the umbrella of your title memory.
 The umbrella in the example here is "My husband cheated on me."
 Other examples might be: "Car accident," "Miscarriage," "Getting divorced."